zakaria1193/gdb2dict/README.md

 };
 ```

-When you print an instance of this struct in python gdb (or in the gdb console),
+When you print an instance of this struct in python gdb script (or in the classic gdb console),
 both will give this printable string that is not a native python object

 ```gdb